Tom Spilsbury: Television and Radio appearances

 When Jodie Whittaker was cast as the Thirteenth Doctor in July 2017, Spilsbury appeared on numerous BBC local radio programmes to talk about her casting.
 He was challenged by Nicholas Pegg to include a William Hartnell-era episode title into each interview without the presenter noticing.
 Spilsbury accepted the challenge, culminating with the unlikely observation on BBC Radio Suffolk that Whittaker was like a Rider from Shang-Tu.

 On 29 May 2012, he appeared in La Nuit Doctor Who, a television documentary for the French channel France 4.

 On stage, Spilsbury hosted the Doctor Who Night at Ciné Lumiere on 19 January 2013, interviewing Toby Whithouse about his writing career.

 In May 2018, Spilsbury hosted the first ever on-screen joint interview with former Doctor Who showrunners Russell T Davies and Steven Moffat for the BBC's official Doctor Who YouTube channel, as the two writers talked about their book adaptations of Rose and The Day of the Doctor.

 In June 2018, he took part on a panel of Doctor Who experts to introduce a new audience to the 1963-89 run of the series, which was streaming on Twitch.

+In October 2025, Spilsbury made a cameo appearance in episode 9332 of Neighbours, briefly appearing as a patron in The Waterhole.